 Encourage more customers to use your coupons by making them easy to find on your website and social media pages.
 Email your customers about new coupons and discounts, or post them on your blog or in your store.
 Make sure to offer bonus points or rewards for customers who use your coupons.

-Facebook Business Pages have a ton of features and capabilities, one of which is to create a coupon or discount that can be shared with your followers.
-To do this, log in to Facebook and navigate to Ads manager.
-Then, begin the process of creating a new ad, and when you find the section labeled “Offer,” switch the toggle button to on.
-Follow the steps from Facebook, or if you don’t yet have a business page, start with learning how to create a Facebook Business Page.
+Facebook business pages have a ton of features and capabilities, one of which is to create a coupon or discount that can be shared with your followers.
+To do this, log in to Facebook and navigate to Ads Manager.
+Then, begin creating a new ad, and when you find the section labeled “Offer,” switch the toggle button on.

-Coupon marketing attracts new customers by creating an incentive for them to try your business.
+Coupon marketing attracts new customers by incentivizing them to try your business.
 Offering promotions or discounts at strategic moments can dramatically increase conversions.
-They can also be used in tandem with referral lead generation as part of your small business’ marketing strategy.
+They can also be used with referral lead generation as part of your overall marketing strategy.
 For example, service-based businesses like salons often extend a new client coupon with a matching or comparable reward for the referring client.

-Just about any type of business can use coupon advertisements to grow sales and gain new customers.
-Your success will depend on the quality of your campaign, its timing, and the extent to which you can get customers to redeem your coupons.
-If you need help implementing a successful coupon marketing strategy, reach out to an affordable freelance expert on Fiverr.
+Any brand can use coupons as a small business marketing idea for growing sales and gaining new customers.
+Success will depend on the quality of your campaign, its timing, and the extent to which you can get customers to redeem your coupons.